Boston heads to Fever as No. 1 pick in WNBA draft – KION546

 “It’s really special, I’m thankful to God for putting me in this position,” said the 21-year-old Boston, from the U.S. Virgin Islands.
 “Everyone in Indiana, they saw something in me, I’m ready to get there and get to work.”

-She was joined by three other South Carolina players, who were expected to be taken in the first two rounds of the draft.
-The Gamecocks were unbeaten all season, until losing to Iowa in the Final Four.
+“It’s amazing experience really, because this group of girls have been through life together,” Amihere said.
+“These four years haven’t been only about basketball.
+Being able to be with them on one of our biggest nights is an amazing experience.”

+It’s the 10th time that three players from the same team were drafted in the opening round, and the first since Oregon had three in 2020.

 Minnesota took Diamond Miller of Maryland with the No. 2 pick, and Dallas drafted Maddy Siegrist of Villanova with the third pick.
-The Wings also picked fifth and 11th in the first round.
+Big East Commissioner Val Ackerman, who was the WNBA’s first president, sat with Siegrist.

+The Wings also drafted UConn guard Lou Lopez Senechal two picks later.
+She had transferred to UConn after a stellar career at Fairfield.

+“It feels surreal, really didn’t think I’d be here,” Senechal said.
+“I’ve come a long way, gone through a lot of challenges.”

 AP sports: https://apnews.com/hub/sports and https://twitter.com/AP_Sports